- Easy to use

 - No learning curve

 In a world inundated with social media (from Facebook and Twitter to Instagram and Snapchat), comes a project management application clearly gaining inspiration from these social platforms: Trello.
-The first time I opened up Trello, I thought, “why am I looking at a Pinterest board?”
+The first time I opened up Trello, I thought, “Why am I looking at a Pinterest board?”
 Indeed, the resemblance between Trello and Pinterest is a little uncanny, from the asymmetrical layout of rectangular boxes to the fact that different projects are called “boards.”
-Obviously, the comparison breaks down eventually, but it is clear that Trello is a product of the social media generation.
+Trello is, without a doubt, a product of the social media generation.

-Trello is a fairly young platform, launching as recently as 2012.
-Originally developed by Frog Creek Software, Trello spun off into its own company, Trello Inc., in 2014.
+Trello is a relatively young platform, launching as recently as 2012.
+Initially developed by Frog Creek Software, Trello spun off into its own company, Trello, Inc., in 2014.
 Since then, Trello has expanded dramatically, with nearly five million users and locations in Brazil, Germany, and Spain.
-At the helm of the ascending company is CEO Michael Pryor, accompanied by Trello’s beloved doggy mascot, Taco the Husky (and yes, Taco does merit his own Twitter feed).
+At the helm of the ascending company is CEO Michael Pryor, accompanied by Trello’s beloved doggy mascot, Taco the Husky.

 Table of Contents

 Trello loves to market its software as a free product.
 And while it is true that you can use Trello entirely free of cost, to get unrestricted access to team boards and automation, you’ll need to sign up for a paid plan.

 When you sign up for a paid plan, you get to choose how frequently you get billed for the software.
 If you pay month to month, your rates are a bit higher than if you commit to an annual purchase.
 Customers who choose monthly subscriptions get automatically billed on the first business day of each month.
 Yearly subscribers are billed each year on the anniversary of their initial subscription.
 Paid plans may be canceled at any time, although Trello only offers full refunds to users who cancel their accounts within 90 days of signing up.